 and American companies who need to develop precise and valid job descriptions.

 of us in the vocational evaluation field who have also done database development suspected early on that O*NET had painted

-itself into a corner, but even ten years later, the scope of the shortcomings continues to unravel.
+itself into a corner, but even many years later, the scope of the shortcomings continues to unravel.
 Recent news

 on O*NET is added near the bottom of this page.
 Please email John@theworksuite.com if you have comments, corrections, or find information that should be added.